Skipperro/pajgps-homeassistant/README.md

 ![](https://img.shields.io/badge/dynamic/json?color=41BDF5&logo=home-assistant&label=integration%20usage&suffix=%20installs&cacheSeconds=15600&url=https://analytics.home-assistant.io/custom_integrations.json&query=$.pajgps.total)

+## Introduction
+Welcome to the PAJ GPS Tracker Integration for Home Assistant!<br>
-This integration allows you to use PAJ GPS devices (www.paj-gps.de) in Home Assistant.
+This integration enables you to effortlessly incorporate PAJ GPS devices from www.paj-gps.de into your Home Assistant setup.

 ## Disclaimer

-This integration is not official software from PAJ GPS.
+- This integration is created with acknowledgement and limited support from PAJ GPS but **this integration is not official software from PAJ UG**.<br>
-It's a custom integration created entirely by me (Skipperro), and thus PAJ UG is not responsible for any damage/issues caused by this integration, nor it offers any end-user support for it.
+- It's a custom integration created entirely by me (Skipperro), and thus PAJ UG is not responsible for any damage/issues caused by this integration, nor it offers any end-user support for it.

 ## Features
 - [x] Device tracking (Longitude, Latitude)
 - [x] Device battery level

+## Planned features
+- [ ] Device status (moving, stopped, etc.)
+- [ ] Device speed
+- [ ] Device altitude
+- [ ] Notifications (SOS, low battery, etc.)
+- [ ] Geofencing

 ## Supported devices

-This integration was tested only with single **Allround Finder 2G 2.0**, but it is using standard API provided by PAJ, so it should work with other devices.
-Please report an issue if you will find any problems with other devices.
+While this integration was primarily tested with the **Allround Finder 2G 2.0**, it leverages the standard API provided by PAJ.
+Therefore, it should be compatible with other PAJ GPS devices.
+If you encounter any issues with different devices, please report them.
 ## Installation

 1. **Make a proper setup of your PAJ GPS device**.
 You need to have an account on www.v2.finder-portal.com and your device must be properly configured and connected to the platform.